Comparing BERT against traditional machine learning text classification: Experiments

 Our second experiment deals with the RealOrNot tweets written in English.
 We have downloaded the dataset from the following \href{https://www.kaggle.com/c/nlp-getting-started/data}{website}.
 The task to solve here is pure binary text classification.
 It contains tweets classified into two different classes: Tweets about a real disaster and tweets which are not about a real disaster.

 We have just used the \textit{tweet} and \textit{class} columns.
 We have also used the \texttt{re} Python 3 module to preprocess the tweets (\#anything $->$ hashtag, @anyone $->$ entity, etc.).
 After that, we have generated the directory structure that we need to use BERT model (using 75\% data to train and 25\% data to validate).
+The obtained results have been summarized in the following table: